 This includes lithium batteries, which pose the highest risk.
 They usually have a larger surface area than other button batteries, which means they're more likely to get stuck in a child's oesophagus if swallowed.
 They also have a higher voltage, which can cause tissue damage more quickly.

 Other button batteries, such as those with an alkaline, silver oxide or zinc-air makeup, must also come in child-resistant packaging if they are 16mm or bigger.

 The government says Australia is the first to deliver risk-based mandatory regulation that applies to all consumer products containing button batteries.
-It's using the announcement to remind people to be cautious when giving and receiving gifts for children this Christmas, and to check if they include button batteries that can be easily accessed.
+It's using the announcement to remind people to be cautious when giving and receiving gifts for children, and to check if they include button batteries that can be easily accessed.

 But it's not just toys you should watch out for.
 When an earlier CHOICE investigation found button batteries were easily accessible in pet leads, remotes and book lights, among other goods, Dr Ruth Barker, a paediatrician and director of the Queensland Injury Surveillance Unit, said this was unsurprising.